charlesalec/Computer-Vision-Project/blog.md

 ```

 ## Results - Training Set
-In this section we will outline the results obtained via the experiments on the trainin set.
+In this section we will outline the results obtained via the experiments on the training set.
 The results break down into 2 comparable cases: the loss and average accuracy for the U-Net alone, and then for the U-Net with frozen weights, and the pre-net as a pre-processing unit.

 For the results on the testing set, see the section below.